Utah Deaf History and Culture

 Limited Educational Choices

 The unifying concept of these oral educators appeared to be their desire to provide Deaf students with tools they believed Deaf students required for long-term success in the hearing world.
-They believe that in order to acquire jobs, Deaf students need to know English.
-The young student had to be able to talk and hear in order to learn English.
+They believe that to acquire jobs, Deaf students need to know English.
+The young student had to be able to talk and hear to learn English.
 They reasoned that speech training and listening abilities would become essential for success.
 They saw success as being inextricably linked to instilling the oralist mindset in Deaf students.
 These teachers didn't consider their behaviors to be oppressive or discriminatory.
-There were no studies or research on sign language at the time, demonstrating how American Sign Language assists Deaf students learning English.
-This oral paradigm may have been well-intentioned, but it was completely ineffective in achieving long-term "success."
+No studies or research on sign language at the time demonstrated how American Sign Language assists Deaf students in learning English.
+This oral paradigm may have been well-intentioned but ineffective in achieving long-term "success."

 The number of Deaf students with multiple disabilities was on the rise in the 1960s.
 These students eventually took control of the residential school in Ogden (The UAD Bulletin, Spring 1961, p.
 2).

-Deaf students with normal minds and capabilities were pushed into oral day schools because oral skills needed to be drilled early in life to see if the child had any potential in these areas, according to the oral philosophy.
+Deaf students with average minds and capabilities were pushed into oral day schools because oral skills needed to be drilled early in life to see if the child had any potential in these areas, according to the oral philosophy.
 The issue was the time it was thought to take to assess oral abilities.
 It shouldn't have taken eight years to figure out that certain students couldn't hear or talk.
 However, the program took eight years, and these sixth-graders were labeled "oral failure" before being placed in the signing program.
-It's amazing that the proponents of the Y-system didn't feel responsible or bad for the time lost by these Deaf students (The UAD Bulletin, Spring 1965).
-As a result, the students missed out on the crucial early years of language learning for which the brain was wired for.
-The student was unable to learn spoken English and was disallowed the use of sign language.
-The student was unable to learn spoken English and was denied the ability to communicate through sign language.
-They had no language as they started middle school.
+Amazingly, the proponents of the Y-system didn't feel responsible or bad for the time lost by these Deaf students (The UAD Bulletin, Spring 1965).
+As a result, the students missed out on the crucial early years of language learning for which the brain was wired.
+The student could not learn spoken English and was disallowed the use of sign language.
+The student could not learn spoken English and was denied the ability to communicate through sign language.
+As a result, they had no language as they started middle school.

 Oral educators had the misconception that it was never too late for a Deaf teen to learn sign language.
-They thought the Deaf teens might be able to study sign language in high school.
+They thought the Deaf teens could study sign language in high school.
 The oral proponents used this technique to avoid tarnishing their carefully crafted public image.
 However, there was an optimal period for students to gain linguistic proficiency, and these "oral failures" were pushed to learn the wrong language first.
-They were never able to realize their academic potential since their natural language was sign language, which was not taught until middle school.
+As a result, they could never realize their academic potential since their natural language was sign language, which was not taught until middle school.
 The most tragic fact was that no one was interested in discovering why they didn't.
-The presumption was that the Deaf student was simply not bright enough, but in truth, it was the educational system's flawed thinking that was to blame for the academic failure.
+The presumption was that the Deaf student was simply not bright enough, but in truth, the educational system's flawed thinking was to blame for the academic failure.

 Under the supervision of Tony Christopulos, Kenneth C. Burdett, a 1929 USD alumnus who later became a USD teacher, was appointed as a Curriculum Coordinator of the Simultaneous Communication Program.
 J. Boyd Nielsen was his equivalent in the Oral Division.